Stress Eating

 Learn the 5 steps needed to keep up your forward momentum without stress eating or burning out.

-We are encouraged to “just get it out and you’ll feel better” which is true a lot of the time.
+We are encouraged to “just get it out and you’ll feel better,” which is true often.
 Most of my clients feel relieved when they talk through pent-up feelings.
 It’s the feeling of a weight being lifted off their shoulders.
-And the result is feeling less stressed even if it’s for a little bit.
+And the result is feeling less stressed, even for a little bit.

-Sometimes an epiphany, spark, insight or whatever it is called will happen, but that is a rare event.
+Sometimes, an epiphany, spark, insight, or whatever it is called will happen, but that is rare.

-Simply understanding the why or when stress eating starts rarely stops it in the future and in fact your forward momentum without stress eating requires different skills.
+Simply understanding why or when stress eating starts rarely stops it in the future, and your forward momentum without stress eating requires different skills.

-Waiting and hoping for the ‘why’ to appear is wasting your time and energy.
-Energy you can use to create momentum that moves your life in a less stressful and more positive direction.
+Waiting for the ‘why’ to appear wastes your time and energy.
+You can use energy to create momentum that moves your life in a less stressful and more positive direction.

-When you have momentum, it provides the energy for action taking, so that you receive what you need.
+Momentum provides the energy for action-taking so that you receive what you need.

-Instead of spinning around in circles, re-experiencing the emotion over and over, harness that energy and use it to transform your relationship with stress eating and burnout.
+Instead of spinning around in circles, re-experiencing the emotion repeatedly, harness that energy and use it to transform your relationship with stress eating and burnout.

 You can propel your life into a life of kindness, self-compassion and fulfillment.
 You can change your relationship with yourself and keep up your momentum without stress eating and burning out.

-The most difficult part of the process right at the beginning – the decision to act – and the rest is focus and tenacity.
+Right at the beginning, the most challenging part of the process is the decision to act, and the rest is focus and tenacity.

-Even when stress is high and you feel spent you still can make changes that matter.
+Even when stress is high and you feel spen,t youcan stilln make changes that matter.

-The Stages of Change Model is a great framework to understand the process of change.
-Carlo C. DiClemente and J. O. Prochaska, conceptualized these changes based on their research about how people are able to move out of addiction.
-Many studies since have shown that the process is the same regardless of if it’s addiction, job, an organization, or stress eating.
+The Stages of Change Model is a great framework to understand the change process.
+Carlo C. DiClemente and J. O. Prochaska conceptualized these changes based on their research about how people can move out of addiction.
+Many studies have shown that the process is the same regardless of whether it’s addiction, a job, an organization, or stress eating.

 There are five stages of change: